Manuel Coppola: Early career

 Born in Rome, Lazio, Coppola started his professional career at Tivoli.
-In January 2004 he was signed by Messina, but spent the remainder of the season in Brindisi.
-In July 2004 he was exchanged with Marco Zoro, who already on loan at Messina.
+In January 2004 he was signed by Messina, but spent the remainder of the season at Brindisi.
+In July 2004 he was exchanged for Marco Zoro, who was already on loan at Messina.
 Messina also retained the 50% registration rights.

 Genoa

-In June 2005, Messina bought back Coppola and loaned him to Genoa.
+In June 2005, Messina bought back Coppola and sent him on loan to Genoa.
 Coppola won promotion back to Serie B in 2006.
-In mid-2006 Coppola joined Genoa outright for undisclosed fee, while Messina got Antonio Ghomsi for free, Daniele De Vezze and Massimo Minetti.
-He won promotion to Serie A in 2006–07 Serie B. Coppola did not included in the club plan for the 2007–08 Serie A, which he only played once.
+In mid-2006 Coppola joined Genoa outright for an undisclosed fee, while Messina secured the services of Antonio Ghomsi for free, Daniele De Vezze and Massimo Minetti.
+He won promotion to Serie A in 2006–07 Serie B. Coppola was not included in the club plan for the 2007–08 Serie A, which he only played once.

 Siena

-In January 2008, he moved to another Serie A club Siena in temporary deal, with option to buy half of the registration rights.
-In June 2008 Siena excised the option for €1.5 million.
+In January 2008, he moved to another Serie A club Siena in a temporary deal, with the option to buy half of the registration rights.
+In June 2008 Siena exercised this option for €1.5 million.
 In July 2008 Siena also signed Abdelkader Ghezzal (for €3.5 million, Genoa bought him for €2 million in June) and bought back Fernando Forestieri for €4.5 million in June (was €1.7 million a year before).
 The deals effectively made Siena paid Genoa €500,000 cash and 50% registration rights of Forestieri to acquire 50% registration rights of Coppola and Ghezzal from Genoa and Genoa paid Crotone €2 million cash for Ghezzal.

-Coppola only able to play 15 games in 2008–09 Serie A. In June 2009 Siena signed Coppola outright for another €1.5 million and also signed Gianluca Pegolo for €1 million (a year before a free agent).
+Coppola was only able to play 15 games during the 2008–09 Serie A season.
+In June 2009 Siena signed Coppola outright for another €1.5 million and also signed Gianluca Pegolo for €1 million (a year before a free agent).
 Co-currently, Siena sold Houssine Kharja to Genoa for €6.5 million.
 The deals, again effectively made Genoa acquired Kharja for €4 million cash plus 50% registration rights of Coppola and Pegolo.
-However Coppola was involved in another player swap.
+However, Coppola was involved in another player swap.